codeforamerica/recordtrac/README.md

 ### Other Accounts

 To use e-mail, sign up for a free account with SendGrid and provide the username and password in `MAIL_USERNAME` and `MAIL_PASSWORD`.
+We assume your monthly email limit is 40,000 sends (Sendgrid's Bronze account level), but you can change this by setting a `SENDGRID_MONTHLY_LIMIT` int value in settings.env.

 To be able to catch spammy input, sign up for a free account with [Akismet](http://akismet.com/plans/) and provide the application URL and Akismet key in `APPLICATION_URL` and `AKISMET_KEY`.